apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 <a id="frozen"></a> [15] Maria Tsimpoukelli et al. “Multimodal few-shot learning with frozen lan-
 guage models”.
 In: Advances in Neural Information Processing Systems 34 (2021), pp. 200–212.

+<a id="vit"></a> [16] Alexey Dosovitskiy et al. “An image is worth 16x16 words: Transform-
+ers for image recognition at scale”.
+In: arXiv preprint arXiv:2010.11929 (2020).